-Naturally we were encouraged last week when the Telegraph gave some much needed air time to a question we have been asking for the last ten years (and scientists like Rachel Carson and Theo Colborn for decades): ‘Could an increase in incidence rates of cancer be a result of the chemicals in our environment, food and drink?’
-In her article, Judith Potts, herself diagnosed with breast cancer, raised concerns about the increasing number of younger people being diagnosed with cancer and wondered whether scientists were looking in the right direction in their hunt for the cause of this disease.
+‘Could an increase in cancer incidence rates result from the chemicals in our environment, food and drink?’.
+In her article, Judith Potts, herself diagnosed with breast cancer, raised concerns about the increasing number of younger people diagnosed with cancer.
+She wondered whether scientists were looking in the right direction in their hunt for the cause of this disease.

-Yet a well-known breast cancer charity here in the UK disagrees.
-In its response, the possibility that chemicals in plastics, such as BPA, or pesticides, have any role to play whatsoever in the rising rates of cancers is soundly rebuffed as “clichéd” and “speculation”.
-It is a surprisingly unswerving and entrenched response, which not only ignores a lot of scientific evidence, but also betrays a fundamental misunderstanding of the sort of chemicals we are concerned about.
+In its response, the possibility that chemicals in plastics, such as BPA or pesticides, have any role to play whatsoever in the rising rates of cancers is soundly rebuffed as “clichéd” and “speculation”.
+It is a surprisingly unswerving and entrenched response that ignores much scientific evidence.
+It betrays a fundamental misunderstanding of the chemicals we are concerned about.

-The fact is we know that synthetic oestrogens DO play a role in breast cancer risk (e.g. HRT, DES, the oral contraceptive) and several studies have linked prenatal BPA exposure to an increased incidence of mammary gland tumours.
-We think this should be enough to warrant concern, questions, further investigation and yes – precautionary action.
+(E.g. HRT, DES, the oral contraceptive), and several studies have linked prenatal BPA exposure to an increased incidence of mammary gland tumours.
+We think this should be enough to warrant concern, questions, further investigation and, yes – precautionary action.

-Rather than dismissing our concerns, a more measured response would perhaps have been to acknowledge that there is debate in this area, as well as a growing body of scientific data that poses key questions about the role that our exposures to chemicals like BPA are playing in the rising rate of cancers and other diseases.
-This uncertainty has led thousands of us to call on the European Union to introduce tougher regulations that would enable us to more accurately assess and categorise EDCs to help better protect public health.
+Rather than dismissing our concerns, a more measured response would perhaps have been to acknowledge that there is debate in this area.
+As well as a growing body of scientific data that poses key questions about how our exposures to chemicals like BPA are playing in the rising rate of cancers and other diseases.
+This uncertainty has led thousands of us to call on the European Union to introduce tougher regulations.
+This would enable us to more accurately assess and categorise EDCs to help better protect public health.

-We are pleased that some research is being undertaken by the cancer charity in question to study the environmental risk factors for cancer yet the statistics suggest that this area of research gets nowhere near as much attention as other areas.
-The fact is only 3.6% of cancer research funding went towards prevention in 2013 and only 1.2% on the ‘exogenous’ or environmental causes of the disease.
-In light of this woeful underfunding in to prevention, Judith Pott’s original question; “Could it be that doctors and researchers are looking away from what is around us” would seem apposite.
+We are pleased that some research is being undertaken by the cancer charity to study the environmental risk factors for cancer.
+Yet, the statistics suggest that this area of research gets nowhere near as much attention as other areas.
+Only 3.6% of cancer research funding went towards prevention in 2013.
+Only 1.2% on the disease’s ‘exogenous’ or environmental causes.
+In light of this woeful underfunding into prevention, Judith Pott’s original question, “Could it be that doctors and researchers are looking away from what is around us” would seem apposite.

-I do not dispute the good work that cancer charities in this country have done – or are doing – to identify the root causes of breast cancer.
-Yet prevention and the environmental causes of the disease remain an underexplored area of research that is in desperate need of further funding, certainly a great deal more understanding amongst mainstream cancer charities and definitely in need of more debate.
+Yet prevention and the environmental causes of the disease remain an underexplored area of research.
+It desperately needs further funding, indeed a great deal more understanding amongst mainstream cancer charities and definitely needs more debate.

-To reiterate, by 2020 almost half of Britons will get cancer in their lifetime.
-We should be working together to help put a stop that horrifying trend.
+To reiterate, by 2020, almost half of Britons will get cancer in their lifetime.
+We should be working together to help put a stop to that horrifying trend.